safednn-nasa/DNN-Prophecy/Legacy Code/readme.txt

-Legacy code: Notebooks using old version of Prophecy for various applications, corresponding to work done a number of published papers.
+Legacy code: Notebooks using old version of Prophecy for various applications, corresponding to work done in a number of published papers.